Get

 7. Ignoring Dental Hygiene

-Dental hygiene is a serious issue that affects many dogs across the United States, with more than 80% of dogs over the age of 3 having some form of it.
-Advanced dental disease can cause pain and discomfort, making it difficult to eat properly, which can lead to malnutrition.
+Periodontal disease is a serious issue that affects many dogs across the United States, and more than 80% of dogs over the age of 3 have some form of it1.
+Advanced dental disease can cause pain and discomfort, making it difficult to eat properly, which can lead to malnutrition, tooth loss, and even systemic infections.

 How Can You Avoid Making This Mistake?

-Manually brushing your pet’s teeth with dog-safe toothpaste can help you slow the progression of dental disease, and frequent checkups with a vet will help you learn about any potential problems early.
+Manually brushing your pet’s teeth with dog-specific toothpaste can help remove plaque and prevent tartar build-up, which can lead to dental disease.
+Regular checkups with a vet will help you learn about any potential problems early.

 8. Not Being Consistent

-Dogs are routine-based animals, and trying to groom them suddenly out of the blue can make it more difficult than it needs to be and often results in them becoming restless or causing trouble while you are trying to work.
+Dogs are routine-based animals, and trying to groom them suddenly out of the blue can make it more difficult than necessary and often results in them becoming restless or causing trouble while you are trying to work.

 nail clipping, pet grooming, pet